VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

   results in simpler, more maintainable, and more flexible models.
 - Segregation can also occur in the data store.
-The write-side may use a database schema that is close to third normal form (3NF) and optimized for data modification, while the read-side uses a denormalized database that is optimized for fast query operations.
+The write-side may use a database schema that is close to third normal form (3NF) and optimized for data modifications, while the read-side uses a denormalized database that is optimized for fast query operations.

-> **Note:** Although figure 1 shows two data stores, applying the CQRS pattern does not mandate you to split the data store, or to use any particular technology such as a relational database, NoSQL store, or event store.
+> **Note:** Although figure 1 shows two data stores, applying the CQRS pattern does not mandate that you split the data store, or that you use any particular persistence technology such as a relational database, NoSQL store, or event store.
 You should view CQRS as a pattern that facilitates splitting the data store and enabling you to select from a range of storage mechanisms.